hantsy/spring-reactive-sample/docs/data/data-neo4j.md

 Run the test, it should work as expected.

-## Customizing Query by @Query annotation

-Like the @Query in Spring Data JPA,  Spring Data Neo4j  provides its own `@Query` annotation to attach the result of a custom Cypher Query to the method.
+Alternatively, you can use a `@Query` annotation to execute Cypher Query Language.

 ```java
 import org.springframework.data.neo4j.repository.query.Query;